patternfly/patternfly-org/source/pattern-library/cards/aggregate-status-card/index.md

 author: lhinson
 layout: page
 ---
-## Overview
+<h2>Overview</h2>

-The aggregated status card shows a total number of objects and an aggregated status for those objects.
-The most common use case for this pattern is seen in a dashboard view to illustrate the total count and the status (e.g. error, warning, OK) of objects in an environment.
+<p>The aggregated status card shows a total number of objects and an aggregated status for those objects.
+The most common use case for this pattern is seen in a dashboard view to illustrate the total count and the status of objects in an environment.
+The mini card alternate can be used in the case when there is less space available for the status card as well as when there is less information to show in the card.</p>

-## Example
+<h2>Examples</h2>

+<h3>Regular Card</h3>
 <!-- don't copy this example as it's been modified to work within the context of the documentation -->
 <div class="cards-pf">
   <div class="container-fluid container-cards-pf">
     <div class="row row-cards-pf" style="padding-top: 20px;">
       <!-- Important:  if you need to nest additional .row within a .row.row-cards-pf, do *not* use .row-cards-pf on the nested .row  -->
       <div class="col-xs-6 col-sm-4 col-md-4">
         <div class="card-pf card-pf-aggregate-status">
           <h2 class="card-pf-title" style="line-height: 1.1">
             0 Ipsum
           </h2>
           <div class="card-pf-body">
             <p class="card-pf-aggregate-status-notifications">
               <span class="card-pf-aggregate-status-notification tooltip-demo"><a href="#" class="add" data-toggle="tooltip" data-placement="top" title="Add Ipsum"><span class="pficon pficon-add-circle-o"></span></a></span>